-Anything social or political of Roman’s everyday life took place in the Roman Forum.
+Anything social or political in Roman’s everyday life took place in the Roman Forum.
 Parades and events were celebrated here.
-The Roman Forum’s rectangular plaza was surrounded by government buildings and it housed marketplaces where goods were sold.
+Government buildings surrounded the Roman Forum’s rectangular plaza and housed marketplaces where goods were sold.
 All events and celebrations happened here.

-It’s a leisurely walk through these ruins and I highly recommend taking the time to see them.
+It’s a leisurely walk through these ruins, and we highly recommend seeing them.

 Planning a trip north to Florence?
 Read how to plan a fantastic one to three days in the city of the Renaissance.

-Vatican City is unlike anything I’ve ever experienced.
-It’s a city within the city of Rome.
-It’s the base of operations for the Roman Catholic Church, it’s the holiest of Catholic churches and where the Pope resides.
+It’s the base of operations for the Roman Catholic Church and where the Pope resides.

 No matter your religion, the grandeur of St. Peter’s Basilica will leave you speechless.
 It’s quite jaw-dropping; marble and gold everywhere.

-The church itself is FREE to enter, but you do have to go through security first.
-If you would like to climb up to The Cupola (Dome), it’s an extra small fee.
+The church is FREE to enter, but you must go through security first.
+If you would like to climb up to The Cupola (Dome), it’s a small fee.

 6. Toss a Coin at Trevi Fountain

-This popular fountain is located in the Trevi district of Rome, and it’s one of the oldest water sources in Rome.
+The famous Trevi Fountain is located in the Trevi district of Rome, one of the oldest water sources in Rome.
 It used to supply water for the Roman baths in ancient times – that’s just one small part of its history.
 The extraordinary work of art tells a story.

-It’s a beautiful sight, and it’s FREE to see and enjoy.
+It’s a beautiful sight and free to see and enjoy.

 When you’re there, you must take part in the tradition of tossing a coin over your left shoulder with your right hand into the fountain.
-This ritual will see to it that you return to Rome in the future.
-It’s worked for me already a few times.
+This ritual is a wish set out into the universe so that you return to Rome in the future.
+It’s worked for is already a few times.